 The last ferry of the day will take us to Sam Ka Tsuen, a wonderful little fishing village at Lei Yue Mun overlooking Victoria Harbour.
 It is today mainly known for its many seafood restaurants.

 Closing the gap

 In 2018 the Hong Kong government approved a concept to revive some other older ferry services across Victoria Harbour, primarily targeting tourists.
 These ‘water taxis’, resembling the old Walla Walla 嘩啦嘩啦 ferry, might enter service in 2020 or ’21.
-They would allow to extend the Victoria Harbour Ferry Zigzag by two legs and remove the need to take a bus or taxi.
-A new route could begin at West Kowloon Cultural District, go via Central, Tsim Sha Tsui to Hung Hom and continue on the route proposed above.
-On the downside, it would also remove both Star Ferry trips.
+They would allow to extend the Victoria Harbour Ferry Zigzag to West Kowloon or at least open up the possibility to travel between Hung Hom and Kowloon City.